 The information produced by data sourcing is relevant to market settlement, risk models, and other features that require specific data which must come from somewhere, often completely external to Vega.
-For example, a market based on the price of Bitcoin on a specific date needs a trustworthy and reliable source of the price of Bitcoin in order to settle.
+For example, a perpetuals market based on the price of Bitcoin needs a trustworthy and reliable source of the price of Bitcoin for its settlement schedule to calculate funding payments.

 Sources of data